 We have re-developed over $12.5 million of property, beginning with 6 row houses

 used as residences for our programs and culminating in January 2017 with redevelop-ment of the long-abandoned Masonic Building--a $10.7 mixed use project that the Urban Redevelopment Authority called the "most deeply fundamental" project in Pittsburgh to its goals.
 It includes 8 rental units (2 affordable) and Alphabet City, our home.

 Alphabet City has spaces for performances and workshops, our offices, a bookstore (with 10,000 new books and used books) and a destination quality restaurant (est. revenues $1.5 million in 2018).
 The project won the 2016 Urban Land Institute's Award for Excellence, Best Community Place.

 We do important work locally, nationally, and globally.
-Founded in the fall of 2004, we have provided sanctuary to seven exiled writers and hosted visiting artists from over 72 countries.
+Founded in the fall of 2004, we have now had visiting artists from over 70 countries.
 Our international peers now deem us “the model for what a City of Asylum can be…expanding the idea of what is possible.”
-And our neighbors credit us with breaking down barriers of race, gender, and class on the Northside.
-In 2015 we became the U.S. hub for the International Cities of Refuge Network, charged with first growing our own exiled writer sanctuary program and then replicating our program across the U.S.
+And our neighbors credit us with breaking down barriers of race, gender, and class in our community.